george-hawkins/esp32-setup-material/README.md

     $ ng build --prod

+Currently the [`browserlist`](browserlist) file for this project only specifies browsers that support es2015, i.e. a modern version of JavaScript.
+This includes the latest versions of Chrome, Safari, Firefox and Edge - and their iOS and Android variants - but excludes Internet Explorer and the kind of browsers typically found on feature phones.

 **Notes:** for more details about this project and how it was created, see [`NOTES.md`](NOTES.md).

 Installing node and npm